FHA vs. Conventional Loans: Pros, Cons and Requirements

 Simply put, your debt-to-income ratio — aka DTI ratio — is the percentage of your gross income that goes toward paying down debts.
 So the lower the percentage, the better.
 Your DTI ratio is an important factor in qualifying for a mortgage.

-For conventional mortgages, lenders like to see a DTI ratio lower than 36%, and many lenders won’t even consider a ratio higher than 43%.
+For conventional mortgages, lenders prefer a DTI below 36%, and many won’t consider a ratio above 43%.

-Borrowers looking for an FHA loan should have a DTI ratio of 43% or lower.
+Borrowers seeking an FHA loan should have a DTI of 43% or less.
 In some cases, FHA-loan lenders may be willing to consider a ratio higher than that if you can show that you have ample savings or additional income from side gigs or bonuses.

 Down payment requirements